- Has your marriage been on the back-burner for far too long?

 Together, we will examine your everyday challenges and understand the moments when you disconnect, become defensive, or turn against each other.
 Both of you will bring to the sessions a willingness to find solutions, be vulnerable, ask for what you need, and keep the bigger picture in focus - a happy, healthy marriage and family.
 With weekly 'homework' assignments and access to me for coaching between sessions, the results can be fast and powerful.

 By committing to a short-term, solution-focused period of couples counseling, it is possible for you to develop a deeper, more compassionate, and more supportive love for each other.
 You and your partner can parent like a team, work through disagreements, and rekindle the friendship and intimacy you lost.
-You can give your children the gift of happy parents who show them what true love looks like.

 Frequently asked questions